Electrical wiring in the United Kingdom: Circuit terminology

-Spur A branch supplying a side-socket or outlet, especially from a ring circuit.

 Wiring colours

 Conductor colours

 The standard wiring colours in the UK are (As of 2006) the same as elsewhere in Europe and follow international standard IEC 60446.
 This colour scheme had already been introduced for appliance flexes in the UK in the early 1970s, however the original red/black colour scheme recommended by the IEE for fixed wiring was retained until 2006, albeit with change to a green/yellow striped earth in 1976.
 As a result, the international standard blue/brown scheme is as of 2006 found in most appliance flexes.
 In fixed wiring, the blue/brown scheme is only found in newer (post-2004) installations, and the old IEE red/black scheme is likely to be encountered in existing installations for many more decades.

+Earlier in the 20th century, green and blue were used as a neutral alongside black, which became the only neutral colour from 1943.
+In the 13th edition of the regulations, published in 1955 (and known then as the IEE regulations), black was used for both neutral and earth, although only for fixed wiring.
+It was changed to green in the 14th edition in 1966 and then a phased change to green/yellow in amendments to the 14th edition over the following decade.

+An amendment to the 18th edition changed functional earth from cream to pink, which came into effect in September 2020.

 The standard colours in fixed wiring were harmonised in 2004 with the regulations in other European countries and the international IEC 60446 standard.
-For a transitional period (April 2004 – March 2006) either set of colours were allowed (but not both), provided that any changes in the colour scheme are clearly labelled.
+For a transitional period (April 2004 – March 2006) either set of colours were allowed (but not both), provided that any changes in the colour scheme were clearly labelled.
 From April 2006, only the new colours should be used for any new wiring.

 Potential for confusion

 The UK changed colour codes three decades after most other European countries, as in 1977 the change of neutral and phase colours was not considered safe by the IEE.
 Blue, previously used as a phase colour, is now the colour for neutral.
 Black, which was previously used for neutral, now indicates a phase.

 Household wiring does not usually use three-phase supplies and the clash only occurs in three-phase systems.
 Wiring to the old standard can be detected by use of a red wire.
 The new standard colour code does not use red.
 Where new wiring is mixed with old, cables must be clearly marked to prevent interchange of phase and neutral.

-Variation in the earth/ground conductor's colour at an earlier date that the remainder of the colours means its colour should not be used as an indication of the old vs new standard cable or colour assignment.
+Variation in the earth/ground conductor's colour at an earlier date than the remainder of the colours means its colour should not be used as an indication of the old vs new standard cable or colour assignment.